hurynovich/jndi-sandbox/README.md

+# jndi-experiments

-In this repository I try JNDI interface.
+Project to experiment with JNDI interface.